Privacy Act Systems - DOL/GOVT-2

 These records and information in these records may be used when relevant, necessary, and appropriate:

-To disclose information to appropriate Federal, State, and local agencies which have law enforcement jurisdiction over students (which includes probation or parole officers); and/or the property on which the center is located.
+d.
+To disclose information to appropriate Federal, State, and local agencies which have law enforcement jurisdiction over students (which includes probation or parole officers) and/or the property on which the center is located, if the agency determines by careful review that the records or information are both relevant and necessary to any enforcement, regulatory, investigative or prosecutive responsibility of the receiving entity, and that the use of such records or information is for a purpose that is compatible with the purposes for which the agency collected the records.

 Note: Center physicians shall deal with all cases of communicable diseases in accordance with Job Corps directives based on current recommendations of the Center for Disease Control of the Department of Health and Human Services.

-To disclose information to Federal, State, and local agencies and to community-based organizations for the operation of experimental, research, demonstration, and pilot projects authorized under sections 156, 171, or 172 of the Workforce Investment Act of 1998, 29 U.S.C.
-2856, 2916, or 2917, except that in the case of a research project, the researcher shall guarantee to protect the anonymity of all staff and students involved in any presentation of the results of such study.
+l.
+To disclose information to Federal, State, and local agencies and to community-based organizations for the operation of experimental, research, demonstration, evaluation and pilot projects authorized under sections 156 or 169 of the Workforce Innovation and Opportunity Act , 29 U.S.C.
+3206 or 3224, except that in the case of a research project, the researcher shall guarantee to protect the anonymity of all staff and students involved in any presentation of the results of such study.

-To disclose information to contractors and agencies that operate centers or have Outreach Admissions and Placement (OA&P) issues which demonstrate a legitimate need for the information to enable them to properly administer their responsibilities in the Job Corps program.
+m.
+To disclose information to contractors and agencies that operate centers or have Outreach Admissions and Placement (OAandP) issues which demonstrate a legitimate need for the information to enable them to properly administer their responsibilities in the Job Corps program.

-To disclose to the Selective Service system names, social security number, date of birth, and address of students, to insure registration compliance for eligible applicants applying for Job Corps training benefits.
+n.
+To disclose to the Selective Service system names, social security number, date of birth, and address of students, to ensure registration compliance for eligible applicants applying for Job Corps training benefits.

 DISCLOSURE TO CONSUMER REPORTING AGENCIES: